mmetwalli96/Cryptocurrency_Analysis/README.md

 ## Data Preprocessing for Principal Component Analysis

 The first step to begin this analysis is the data preparation.
-Here are the processes which was followed in the analysis:
+Here are the processes which were followed in the analysis:

 - The column <b><i>IsTrading</i></b> was removed.
 - The column holding coin names was dropped.